bchau1000/hippo_refactor/TO_DO.md

 - ~~Define tech stack to use~~
 - ~~Initialize server and app/client~~
 - WIP: Add login and user authentication
-- Create docker container for deployment
+- ~~Create docker container for deployment~~
+- Add function to server.bashrc script to deploy image
 - Create MySQL script to initialize MySQL database
     - Add function to server.bashrc script to execute MySQL script
     - Add function to server.bashrc script to run upgrades